 Citizens, I give you my personal recipe for the great seasoning sensation from Down Under – Chicken salt!
-Chicken salt is a seasoned salt made with herbs and spices and sold in supermarkets throughout the region.
-It is most commonly associated wit fish and chip shops and other take-away food shops.
+It is nothing less than a seasoned salt made with herbs and spices and sold in supermarkets throughout the region.
+It is most commonly associated with fish and chip shops and other take-away food shops.

 For the record, chicken salt, as sold in Australia and New Zealand, generally does contain chicken extracts, which are typically listed as the second ingredient after salt.
 It is therefore not suitable for vegetarians and it is not related to the chicken flavoring or seasoning that is found on potato crisps, although it can be similar in appearance (both have a slight yellow coloring).

 Chicken salt is pretty much fantastic on anything where you want a savory, salty flavor – I’ve upped the umami flavor with two different kinds of mushroom powders as well as some ground-up chicken bouillon cube.
 That said, the majority of the chicken flavor does indeed come from ground-up roasted chicken skins cooked down in real chicken stock.
 The slight yellow color is from the bouillon cube and turmeric and is traditional for this blend.

 Basically, I have every confidence that this recipe will become the new “secret weapon” in your flavor arsenal, provided to you courtesy of TFD! 🙂

 Citizens, you have probably noticed we don’t use ads here on TFD.

 YOUR support is what keeps the lights on – I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc.

 Please consider making a one-time donation to help keep the site live and the posts coming – click here to PayPal Me a tip!